syncfusion-content/winui-docs/winui/Calendar-DatePicker/Calendar-UI-Customization.md

 documentation: ug
 ---

-# Customize calendar UI in WinUI Calendar Date Picker (SfCalendarDatePicker)
+# UI customization in WinUI Calendar Date Picker (SfCalendarDatePicker)

 This section describes how to select a date from dropdown Calendar and its customization options in [SfCalendarDatePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html) control.